Tech FAQ

 • How can my company be assigned a Manufacturer ID?

-• If you would like to be assigned your own manufacturer ID, then you will need to become an ANT+ annual member, then request a specific manufacturer ID (no additional fee) through the manufacturer ID request form.
+• If you would like to be assigned your own manufacturer ID, then you will need to request a specific manufacturer ID (no additional fee) through the manufacturer ID request form.
 Alternatively you may use the development ID: 255.

 The development ID can be used in released products.
 There are a couple of disadvantages to only using the developer ID though: